 Born in Melbourne Australia 14 October 1939 of Greek parents (Chrisostomos Karanikis) better known as Chris Karan.
 He became a professional musician at the age of 16 and worked in local clubs in Melbourne, including Australia's most famous jazz club "The Embers".
 It was there where he recorded his very first album.
 Later he moved to Sydney and joined a well-known jazz trio called "The 3 out" with Mike Nock on piano.
 The trio became well known on TV and performed at many Jazz concerts.
 They were also involved with the first International Jazz Festival held in Sydney in 1960 when they accompanied Coleman Hawkins, Teddy Wilson, Gene McDaniels, Dakota Staton and others.

-He joined the Dudley Moore Trio in 1962 shortly after arriving in England where they appeared at the famous Establishment Club in Greek Street, Soho, run by Peter Cook.
+He joined the Dudley Moore Trio in 1962 shortly after arriving in England in June '61 where they appeared at the famous Establishment Club in Greek Street, Soho, run by Peter Cook.
 Apart from recording many albums and concert work, including touring Australia twice, The Dudley Moore Trio also featured in all the "Not Only But Also" series for BBC TV.
 The trio was invited to guest on many other popular TV shows.
 They were filmed in concert in Australia which was networked throughout the UK on LWT.